-Neuropathy is a condition that involves damage to the peripheral nerves, the nerves in your hands and feet.
+Neuropathy is a condition that involves damage to the peripheral nerves: the nerves in your hands and feet.
 Symptoms include muscle cramping, difficulty walking, burning, tingling, numbness and pain in the legs or feet.
-In many cases, it’s caused by diabetes, but poor circulation can also cause … [Read more...] about Diagnosing the Difference Between Neuropathy and Poor Circulation
+In many cases, it’s caused by diabetes, but poor circulation can also cause these symptoms or make them worse.
+Poor circulation, or PAD (peripheral artery disease), is caused by the buildup of fatty material inside the arteries, which hardens into plaque.
+When this occurs, it … [Read more...] about Is it Neuropathy or Poor Circulation?

 Reisha Zang